That's Life! (film)

-Plot summary
+Plot

 Harvey Fairchild is a wealthy, Malibu-based architect who is turning 60 and suffering from a form of male menopause.
 He feels aches and pains, real or imaginary, and seems unhappy with his professional and personal life.
 Harvey's patient wife, famous singer Gillian Fairchild, tries to cheer him with family get-togethers and an elaborately planned birthday party this weekend.
 But she secretly has worries of her own: a lesion on her throat, possibly cancerous, the biopsy results which she won't get until after the weekend.

 Whining his way through day after day, Harvey snaps at his pregnant daughter Megan Fairchild Bartlet and makes rude remarks to his actor son Josh.
 The miserable Harvey is furious with a client named Janice Kern who can't stop revising her plans for a magnificent house Harvey has been building, but he, wanting to get over his depression, succumbs to her sexual advances, although they don't go through with it solely because he can't get it up.
 Although a lapsed Catholic, he tries going to confession, only to discover that the priest to whom he is confessing is "Phony" Tony Baragone, his Notre Dame roommate and an old rival.
 He also consults a local fortune teller, Madame Carrie, sex with whom leaves Harvey with a severe case of crabs (pubic lice).

 Gillian bravely hides her cancer fear from the family, but finally, overcome with emotion, she confides in her friend and neighbor Holly Parrish.
 Harvey threatens to spoil the birthday party for everybody.
 He is in such a foul mood that just because a friend named Belmont tells him a depressing story about an illness, he amuses himself by introducing Belmont to the crab-infected Madame Carrie, who, by coincidence, Gillian has hired to entertain at the party.

 Gillian warns Harvey that he is going to lose everything if he continues to behave this way.
 During his party, Gillian's doctor Keith Romanis arrives to inform her that the biopsy test results are negative and she is going to be all right.
 She takes Harvey aside to let him know just how precious life really can be.